Esri/insights-scripting-guide/README.md

 ## FAQs and Troubleshooting

-_How do I install additional Python libraries with the Insights console that are not in my Kernel Gateway?_
+_How do I install additional Python libraries using the console that are not in my Kernel Gateway?_

 You can do this by putting an explanation in front of a _pip install_ command.
 Like,